$338,113Average Value$171Average Price per Sq Ft17Homes For Sale

 Commuting from King-Lincoln Bronzeville

 The community sits less than two miles from the center of downtown Columbus, making for easy commutes for those working and taking classes nearby.
 A 5.6-mile drive along I-670 West carries travelers to John Glenn Columbus International Airport.
 Conveniently located nearby is Ohio State East Hospital, less than a mile east of the community.
-Bus stops can be found along the east side of the community and takes riders to the surrounding area, including daily amenities provided by COTA, the city’s public transportation system.
+The COTA bus stops along the east side of the community and takes riders to the surrounding area, including daily amenities.

 King-Lincoln Bronzeville is a short trip to the Ohio Statehouse.